 Chris Carlin was named an assistant coach for Barry's men's and women's golf teams in January 2013.
 He assists in player development, on-course instruction and administrative duties.

-Prior to landing at Barry as an assistant, Carlin the boys and girls teams at American Heritage High in Plantation, Fla.
+Prior to landing at Barry as an assistant, Carlin coached the boys and girls teams at American Heritage High in Plantation, Florida.
 His boys team won the 2012 state championship in the fall, while his girls team was the state runner-up that year.
 Carlin coached Barry women's golfer Nicky Ferre at American Heritage.

 In the second round of the 2011 Buccaneer Invitational, Carlin shot a 66, which is one stroke off the school record for lowest round.
 He matched that 66 in the first round of the 2010 Queens Invitational.
 Carlin shot a 133 (11-under) for the second lowest 36-hole event total in school history when he won the State Farm Laker Collegiate in 2009.